dfsoeten/docker-ssl/readme.md

 - Clone or download this repo
 - **Modify** the `.env` located in `.env.example` to match your environment.
 - Run: `docker-compose -f docker-compose.yml -f docker-compose.production.yml up --build`

+## DHParam Generation
+By default the generation of the dhparam is disabled, the NGINX proxy will fall back to a default one.
+To bypass this, run the command as documented [here](dhparam/README.md).